Teo Wan Lin: Career

 In 2019, Teo developed a custom lipstick laboratory which features an edible lipstick formula.
 Her concept of personalised cosmetics in a tolerable base, suitable for eczema, rosacea and sensitive skin individuals, was featured in Cosmetics Design Asia.

 In 2020, she invented a fabric mask to treat acne with biofunctional textiles under Dr.TWL Biomaterials, which was featured in The Straits Times A-Z inventions of Coronavirus disease 2019.
 Her concept was published in the Journal of the American Academy of Dermatology in her research letter - Diagnostic and management considerations for "maskne" in the era of COVID-19, on October 1, 2020.
 In the same year, she founded Dr.TWL Pharmacy, a skincare e-pharmacy concept integrated with teledermatology.

 In a 2024/2025 announcement, Teo confirmed she had stepped away from her clinical practice in Singapore to lead a new global initiative.
 Her focus shifted to a research and development lab based in Seoul, South Korea, which aims to integrate modern dermatological science with principles from traditional Asian ethnobotany, such as Chinese remedies and Korean Hanbang.
 Teo stated that her dermatological work would now be channeled exclusively through her skincare line, The Founder's Formula.

+In 2026, Teo formalized her research initiatives by establishing the Dr.TWL Skin Institute, a transnational research body dedicated to Asian Bio-Dermatology.
+This move marked the evolution of her original Founder's Formula into the Bibang Formula™, a system focused on the integration of botanical ethnobotany and biotechnological fermentation.
+The Institute, which maintains research divisions in China and Singapore, focuses on proprietary protocols such as the Fermentation Facelift™, aimed at enhancing the bioavailability of active ingredients through enzymatic hydrolysis.
+Teo continues to lead the Institute as Medical Director, focusing exclusively on dermatological research and the development of clinical-grade skincare systems.